prince-wayne/portfolio-2.2/Developer Notes/Daily Updates.md

 we could go beyond by using icon btn classes but there's only the ones in project display to do such a thing like that.

 we seem ready to move on, handle emails once were back. we only have a rough hour left.
 Unless, we, push.

+Update: we did not come back, so we will make up for it tomorrow;

+### 2025-10-31 (Friday)

+#### Summary

+We didn't do much but styles yesterday, one of the most relaxing software days I've ever had, but, today we will be attacking the contact handler, and hamburger menu (don't forget to make a new branch once we're there)

+We will be going with the emailJS path, said to be easy, fast, and okay for low traffic expectations.

+looks pretty plug and play but we always hit walls with those so we should be care

+okay, so it's now working, we have a functional submit btn and we do get the whole message.
+Remember that we are using EmailJS and it's not a direct in email view, we have to go through the actual service to see sometimes.

+before we call it good we need a different icon for the name, a person would be best and the color of the text should be white; icon - done. color done.

+we also got rid of that highlight on focus.

+moving on? yes, but we are adding a compondent to acknowledge it's state and inform those under the impression that it's complete.

+changed our mind, idea moved to the later this will just be a hard coded thing to remove on completion

+weird style issue, somehow padding our sections creates a gap like the begin of home hero image.

+the issue was the hero section getting padding and changing size making the page misinterpet the content size casuing a pushed in visual.

+solution: removing the padding with .hero-section.

+images are small on desktop, not a current issue, just a reminder to fix later <!-- todo -->